-Just 3tbsp of chia seeds has the same amount of calcium(270mg) and protein(7g) as a cup of whole milk.
-It is high in antioxidants, with an ORAC(Oxygen radical absorbance capacity) value that’s 4 times higher than blueberries.
-It has about eight times more Omega 3 than salmon without the mercury, dioxins, PCBs, cholesterol and saturated fat to name a few.
-Other healthy sources of omega-3s include walnuts, soy products, flaxseed oil and of course the very source where fish get their omega 3, seaweed.
+Just 3 tbsp of chia seeds have the same amount of calcium(270mg) and protein(7g) as a cup of whole milk.
+It is high in antioxidants, with an ORAC(Oxygen radical absorbance capacity) value four times higher than blueberries.
+It has about eight times more Omega 3 than salmon without mercury, dioxins, PCBs, cholesterol, and saturated fat, to name a few.
+Other healthy sources of omega-3s include walnuts, soy products, flaxseed oil, and of course, the very source where fish get their omega-3, seaweed.

-Chia seeds also has more than 3 times the amount of iron in spinach, more potassium than bananas, is very high in dietary fiber and is gluten-free.
-You can consume them by simply mixing a spoon or two into your water, juice, smoothie, cereal, oatmeal or salad dressing.
-They are also great in baked goods and works really well as a replacement for eggs and oil.
-Here is a really easy recipe which is sure to satiate your palate and nourish your body.
+Chia seeds also have more than three times the iron in spinach, more potassium than bananas, are very high in dietary fiber, and are gluten-free.
+You can consume them by mixing a spoon or two into your water, juice, smoothie, cereal, oatmeal, or salad dressing.
+They are also great in baked goods and work really well as a replacement for eggs and oil.
+Here is a really easy recipe that is sure to satiate your palate and nourish your body.

 Chocolate Chia Seed Pudding – Gluten-free and Vegan